NCIP/caarray/software/CaArrayGridService/README_gridAPI.txt

    There is still a problem with getting this test client to work, purportedly because of problems in our castor mappings.
 (Look at the thread "Grid-ifying a non-caCORE-SDK-generated app" under the June 2007 archives of the CAGRID_USERS-L list, for the latest status.)
+11. Note that both the grid service and the grid client need caarray-client.jar, because they need POJOs for the domain objects.
+We should not introduce any RMI-like code in the POJO classes themselves because this will cause problems for the grid client.
+(This is a problem in caArray 1.5, and causes a hack where different versions of teh same POJO are generated - one for the grid service and one for the grid client.)